 \section{Conclusion}

 In this work, we investigated the fundamental performance limits of secure ISAC by introducing and analyzing the MIMO-ME-MS channel.
-By adopting a unified information-theoretic framework based on SMI, we formulated the joint design of the secure communication and sensing precoder as a weighted rate-maximization problem.
-This formulation captures the intrinsic trade-offs between the three competing objectives.
+By adopting a unified information-theoretic framework based on SMI, we formulated the joint design of the secure communication and sensing precoder as a weighted sum rate maximization problem.
+This formulation captures the intrinsic tradeoffs among the three competing objectives.
 Our primary theoretical contribution is a comprehensive high-SNR analysis based on a fundamental decomposition of the transmit space into eight subspaces.
 This analysis allowed us to explicitly characterize the maximum achievable weighted DoF and identify the structure of a quasi-optimal precoder.
 A key insight is that the optimal precoder must exclusively span ``useful subspaces'' composed of all DoF-positive dimensions, the composition of which depends critically on the system weights assigned to secrecy and sensing.
 This characterization revealed the inadequacy of directly extending known schemes from the simpler MIMO-ME or MIMO-MS subproblems.

 Building on these structural insights, we proposed a practical precoding method.
 To address the nonconvex nature of the precoder design problem, we developed a principled two-stage algorithm.
-The algorithm alternates between a basis-construction stage that sequentially identifies orthogonal vectors to maximize marginal rate gain and a power-allocation stage.
-The power-allocation stage solves the resulting DC program via SCA.
+The algorithm alternates between a basis construction stage that sequentially identifies orthogonal vectors to maximize marginal rate gain and a power allocation stage.
+The power allocation stage solves the resulting DC program via SCA.
 The numerical simulations demonstrated that the proposed precoder achieves substantial gains in the MIMO-ME-MS channel.
-These gains stem from its capability to strike a balance among the conflicting objectives associated with communication, secrecy, and sensing channels.
-By doing this, we established a theoretical and algorithmic foundation for the MIMO-ME-MS channel.
+These gains stem from its capability to strike a balance among the conflicting objectives associated with communication, secrecy, and sensing.
+Through these contributions, we established a theoretical and algorithmic foundation for the MIMO-ME-MS channel.